Arch Support Treatment for Flat Feet and Fallen Arches October 27 2017

 Painkillers can help you to deal with the discomfort, and anti-inflammatory drugs like ibuprofen can help your tendons to recover.
 Losing weight can also help to reduce the stress on your arches, aiding recovery.

 While you're recovering, it's a good idea to exercise your feet properly to help them get better faster.
-Our Foot Gym videos demonstrate lots of good exercises which require no extra equipment.

 Wearing good supportive shoes can also really help, as they can take the weight off your arches.
 Always make sure that your shoes are the right fit for you.
 It's not good for your feet to be moving around inside the shoe, particularly while you're doing sports.
 This can easily cause or exacerbate injuries.